 During these travels, I have had a song playing in my head, which I first heard long before I ever started traveling.
 Released in 1976, 2112 was Rush’s defining moment.
 Instead of bowing to record company pressures to release more radio friendly fare, they released an album that opens with a twenty-minute, dystopian title track.
 Neil Peart, drummer and lyricist, wanted the songs that followed to be more light-hearted, beginning with “A Passage to Bangkok,” a tongue-in-cheek reference to drug use in the 1970s.

-Beyond this, it’s a song filled with exotic locals.
+Beyond this, it’s a song filled with exotic locales.
 In order, we have Bogota, Jamaica, Acapulco, Morocco, Bangkok, Lebanon, Afghanistan, and Kathmandu.
-Along with being a soundtrack, this song has also become an indirect goal.
+Along with being a soundtrack accompanying my travles, this song has also become an indirect goal.
 I’ve now been to Morocco, Bangkok, Kathmandu, and soon Bogota.
 I’d love to go to either Jamaica or Lebanon, though admittedly I’m in no hurry to see Acapulco.
 Afghanistan probably won’t happen in this lifetime, though not for lack of interest.
-There are some areas I may never get to see due to unrest and my American passport, but that won’t stop the desire.
+There are some areas of the world I may never get to see due to unrest and my American passport, but that won’t stop the desire.
 Or the air guitar.